msoeken/reversible-sota/README.md

   This paper applies hierarchical synthesis to a higher level compared to decision diagrams.
 The irreversible input function is represented as an And-inverter graph (AIG).
 Subgraphs in the AIG are determined, which are then optimally embeded and synthesized using symbolic functional heuristic algorithms.

 #### Building block synthesis
-Building block synthesis relies on existing realizations of frequently used functions/operations as well as a higher level description of the functionality to be synthesized e.g. in terms of hardware description languages (HDLs).
-By this it represents a complementary approach to the synthesis approaches reviewed above: The function to be synthesized is described in HDL terms, while existing building blocks are employed to create the corresponding netlists.
+Building block synthesis relies on existing realizations of frequently used functions/operations as well as a higher level description of the functionality to be synthesized, e.g., in terms of hardware description languages (HDLs).
+It represents a complementary approach to the synthesis approaches reviewed above: The function to be synthesized is described in HDL terms, while existing building blocks are employed to create the corresponding netlists.
 Main challenges remain the composition of the respectively described data and control flow.

 **Input representation:** SyReC description